 \subsection{Spectral Properties}

-One of the reasons why the original BAHC filtering achieves a similar or better realized variance than its competitors that focus on filtering the eigenvalues of the correlation matrix only, that the resulting eigenvectors have a larger overlap with the out-of-sample eigenvectors than the unfiltered empirical eigenvectors while still filtering eigenvalues nearly as well as the optimal methods \citep{bongiorno2020covariance}.
+Spectral properties explain why the original BAHC filtering achieves a similar or better realized variance than its competitors that focus on filtering the eigenvalues of the correlation matrix only: BAHC eigenvectors have a larger overlap with the out-of-sample eigenvectors than the unfiltered empirical eigenvectors while still filtering eigenvalues nearly as well as the optimal methods \citep{bongiorno2021covariance}.
 This sub-section is devoted to investigate how the eigenvector components change as $k$ is increased.
-It turnouts that the localization of eigenvectors is crucial in understanding the role of $k$.
+It turns out that the localization of eigenvector components is crucial in understanding the role of $k$.